Building a Houseboat

 Personally, I’m dreaming about building a small houseboat, sort of like a “Tiny Homes Design” and then just putting it on pontoons or a barge hull.
 Of course, this would be strictly for protected-water use.
 We won’t be barging over to the Bahamas.

-The great thing is, there are lots of varied houseboat plans and designs…different designs for different uses.
-Some houseboats are just big floating barges.
-They usually stay anchored in a marina and hooked up to the shore.
+The great thing is, there are lots of varied plans and designs…different designs for different uses.
+Some houseboats are just big floating barges that stay anchored in a marina and hook up to the shore for all the conveniences of a regular home.
 But that’s no fun !. . .

-A little houseboat is what I’m talking about.
+A little house boat is what I’m talking about.
 Building a little houseboat that you can motor about in and still enjoy some of the comforts of home.
-And when building a houseboat there are lots of plans to choose from.
+And when building a houseboat there are dozens of plans to choose from.

 Tiny Homes or Floating Houses

-I’m sure the first thing one ofour primitive ancestors thought when they saw a bird standing on a floating log was “how many logs would I have to tie together to be able to stand like that?”
-With that came the birth of boating.
-So he makes a great big raft out of logs and floats across the river.
+I’m sure the first thing our primitive ancestors thought when they say some bird standing on a floating log was “how many logs would I have to tie together to be able to stand like that?”
+The beginning of boating.
+So he makes a great big raft out of logs and ties them together with “coconut fiber rope” and floats across the river.
 It would soon occur to him that, if he slept out on the raft, the wolves couldn’t get him.
 Then after getting rained on, he builds a little roof on the raft.
-Viola!
-The shantyboat is born!
+And the shantyboat is born!
 For more on Shantboat building check out LittleShantyboat.Blogspot.com

 But as much fun as it would be to build a little houseboat, it could be expensive.
 I’ve figured out the cost of a small houseboat several ways and it always comes out to at least $15,000.
 Others have the same experience.